Week Three/Four Update

 Concrete repair and tile work began on Friday, September 30th.

-- During demolition, some of the stairs were heavily damaged, likely due to structural weakness.
-These will all be re-built as needed.
+- Some stairs were heavily damaged during demolition, likely due to structural weakness.
+These will all be rebuilt as needed.

 - Large cracks in the pool will be cut and patched.
-Re-bar and epoxy used, where needed.
+Re-bar and epoxy will be used where needed.

 - The tile layout will vary slightly from the original drawing.

 There is an additional charge for the repair work that we are negotiating.
-These types of repairs are not uncommon, but the extent to which they are necessary is not known until the plaster layers are stripped off.
+These repairs are not uncommon, but the extent to which they are necessary is unknown until the plaster layers are stripped off.

 Pool Lights

-We moved up the planned replacement of all 10 underwater pool lights with Pentair IntelliBrite 5G LED fixtures.
-In prior meetings, the board anticipated replacement in early 2023 (prior to the swim season).
-But an urgent request for a vote went out on September 23rd to move the project up to this year.
+We moved up the planned replacement of all ten underwater pool lights with Pentair IntelliBrite 5G LED fixtures.
+In prior meetings, the board anticipated replacement in early 2023 (before the swim season).
+However, an urgent request for a vote went out on September 23rd to move the project up to this year.
 Three main reasons were presented:

 - The job is considerably easier with an empty pool.

 - The existing fixtures, already in poor repair, would likely not provide sufficient light for night-time maintenance.
-At the conclusion of the project, surface brushing will be necessary twice daily.
+After the project, surface brushing will be necessary twice daily.
 Our manager Jim has volunteered to do this – but he indicated the 2nd brush will likely have to occur in the evening hours.

-- Price increases and continued supply chain issues could pose an issue in the spring.
-The supplies necessary for the job were confirmed to be available for work yet this fall.
+- Price increases and continued supply chain issues could pose a problem in the spring.
+The necessary supplies were confirmed to be available for work this fall.

 The board approved proceeding with the work early.
-We were able to score major savings through price negotiation and a bump in the utility incentive.
-All said, the material cost came in about 1/3 lower than originally budgeted.
+We were able to score significant savings through price negotiation and a bump in the utility incentive.
+The material cost came in about 1/3 lower than initially budgeted.

 Day 10

-Unfortunately, due to a technical issue, no time-lapse video was captured on September 19th.
+Unfortunately, no time-lapse video was captured on September 19th due to a technical issue.